RohanShukla23/cifar10-classifier/README.md

 ### Step 4: download dataset
 The CIFAR-10 dataset will auto-download when you first run the project.
 Just make sure you have ~170MB of free space.

-### Step 5: Train the Model
+### Step 5: train the model
 ```bash
 python train.py
 ```
-brew some coffee ☕ — training takes ~15 minutes on a decent CPU, or ~5 mins with an NVIDIA GPU.
+brew some coffee like I did ☕ — training takes ~15 minutes on a decent CPU (or ~5 mins with an NVIDIA GPU).

 ---